-The Statement of Accounts consists of: Page no: Statement of Responsibilities 33 This statement sets out the respective responsibilities of the Council and the Chief Financial Officer in respect of the Council's accounts.
-This statement confirms that the accounts give a true and fair view of the financial position of the authority at the accounting date and its income and expenditure for the given financial year.
-Movement in Reserves Statement 34 This statement shows the movement in the year on the different reserves held by the Council, analysed into 'usable reserves' and 'unusable reserves'.
-Comprehensive Income and Expenditure Statement 35 This statement provides a summary of the resources generated and consumed by the Council in the year that have contributed to the changes in resources shown in the Movement in Reserves Statement (MiRS).
-The Balance Sheet 36 This statement summarises the Council's assets and liabilities as at 31st March 2021 in its top half.
-The bottom half of the statement sets out the reserves split into the 2 categories of 'usable' and 'unusable' reserves.
-The Cash Flow Statement 37 This statement summarises the flows of cash and cash equivalents of the Council that have taken place over the financial year.
-38-109 Notes to the Accounts Housing Revenue Account (HRA) 110-115 The HRA accounting statements comprise the Comprehensive Income and Expenditure Statement and the Statement of Movement on the HRA balance.
-The former reports the economic cost in the year of providing housing services in accordance with generally accepted accounting practices.
-The latter reconciles the reported surplus or deficit in the year with the HRA balance at the end of the year.
-The HRA is a ring-fenced account subject to statutory regulation under Schedule 4 of The Local Government and Housing Act 1989.
-The HRA is accounted for separately from other funds of the Council so that rents cannot be subsidised from council tax (or vice versa).
+The Statement of Accounts consists of:

+Page:

+Statement of Responsibilities 32

+Movement in Reserves Statement 33

+This statement shows the movement in the year on the different reserves held by the Council, analysed into 'usable reserves' and "unusable reserves".

+Comprehensive Income and Expenditure Statement 34

+This statement provides a summary of the resources generated and consumed by the Council in the year that have contributed to the changes in resources shown in the Movement in Reserves Statement (MiRS).

+Balance Sheet 35

+This statement summarises the Council's assets and liabilities as at 31st March 2021 in its top half.
+The bottom half of the statement sets out the reserves split into the 2 categories of 'usable' and 'unusable' Reserves.

+Cash Flow Statement 36

+This statement summarises the flows of cash and cash equivalents of the Council that have taken place over the financial year.

+Note to the Accounts 37-107

+Collection Fund 108-110